zschumacher/giphpy/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

 # pygiphy
-`pygiphy` was written to be a hand-spun alternative to the existing [giphy client](https://github.com/Giphy/giphy-python-client).
+`pygiphy` was written to be a hand-spun alternative to the existing [GIPHY client](https://github.com/Giphy/giphy-python-client).

 You should use it because: